tim-koko/website/content/en/lunchbox-post.md

 ---

-### tim&koko lunchbag event
+### tim&koko Lunchbag event

 Take a short break during your lunch and gain exciting insights into current technological trends!
-The “tim&koko lunchbag” event offers the perfect opportunity to learn something new and exchange ideas about innovative solutions.
+The “tim&koko Lunchbag” event offers the perfect opportunity to learn something new and exchange ideas about innovative solutions.

 * When: 12.02.2025 von 12:00 - 13:30
 * Where: Webergutstrasse 12, 3052 Zollikofen, Raum B024 (Aula)